EndersWilliam/Unity-Material-Flattener/README.md

 4. Select  **Add package from git URL**  from the add menu.
 A text box and an  **Add**  button appear.
 5. Enter `https://github.com/EndersWilliam/Unity-Material-Flattener.git`  in the text box and click **Add**
+6. Add the FBX Exporter preview package from the Unity Registry.

 # Notes
 TextureScale script script by [Eric Haines](http://wiki.unity3d.com/index.php/TextureScale).